10 Tips To Avoid Autoimmune Flares During The Holidays

 3. Eat 15 - 20g of protein at breakfast.
 I see this is over and over again, so I'm going to repeat it over and over again.

-One piece of turkey bacon or a 10g scoop of collagen protein is not enough to sustain your energy or nervous system needs during a busy time.
+One piece of turkey bacon or a Tbsp of almond or peanut butter is not enough protein to sustain your energy or nervous system needs during a busy time.

 Start your day with a hefty dose of protein (fish, meat, eggs, protein powder, vegetable proteins).
 Then add in some healthy fats (avocado, coconut, nuts, seeds and nut milk) and vegetables or low glycemic fruit (berries, pears, apples).
 You will be fuelled for hours and will significantly reduce your afternoon slump.

 4. Aim for 2L of water daily.
-It will help metabolize any extra sugar you consume, support healthy bathroom visits, and will fuel your focus (fatigue and dehydration walk hand in hand).
+When you are dehydrated, pain and fatigue increase.
+It's harder to multitask and focus.
+Water is a food group and it will help metabolize any extra sugar you consume, have good bowel movements and will fuel your focus (fatigue and dehydration walk hand in hand).
 Drinking warm water (vs cold) also helps flush the lymphatic system, your body's largest circulatory system that is responsible for fluid exchange, immune response, fat soluble vitamin delivery and (in part), detoxification.
+In this case, non-caffeinated herbal teas count as water!

 6. Offer to bring food to pot luck gatherings that you can actually eat.
 Vegetable side dishes and healthy appetizers like shrimp, nutrient dense liver pate or an artistic crudites board that includes produce and cured meats like prosciutto are always welcome!

-7. During the week, take a few days to "cleanse."
-But this, I mean going back to the food plan you know works best for your body.
+7. During the week, take a few days to dial your meals back to what you know makes you feel best.
 This could include a big batch of homemade vegetable soup for work and home.
 Sipping on bone broth as a snack.
 Loading up on fish or other Omega3 foods for inflammation.

 Lifestyle Shifts For The Holidays